Unsane (album)

 Unsane is the debut album by Unsane, released in 1991 through Matador Records.
-It is the only studio album by the group to feature founding member Charlie Ondras, who died of a heroin overdose during the 1992 New Music Seminar in New York during the tour supporting the album.
+It is the only studio album by the group to feature founding member Charlie Ondras (with the exception of 1989's Improvised Munitions, which didn't get a proper release until 2021).
+Ondras died of a heroin overdose during the 1992 New Music Seminar in New York during the tour supporting Unsane.
 The album's cover art, depicting a decapitated corpse on subway tracks, was given to the band from a friend who worked on the investigation for the case.

 Death metal band Entombed covered "Vandal-X" on their self-titled compilation album in 1997.

 Reception

 Patrick Kennedy from AllMusic called it a brilliant and daring debut that "assaults the senses like the Swans or Foetus before them, but tempers that art-scum priggishness with clear roots in punk and classic rock."